kingsor/EdoSiteWithHugo/content/english/post/2014-12-10-android-studio-1-0.md

 ---
-date: "2014-12-10T00:00:00Z"
+date: "2014-12-10"
-description: Android Studio 1.0 has been released.
+summary: Android Studio 1.0 has been released.
 Android Studio is the official Integrated Development Environment (IDE) from the Android team.
-tags:
+categories:
 - developer
 - manager
+tags:
 - android
 - mobile
 - ide